-Whole-rock geochemical data for igneous units in the Goshen Pass quadrangle are available in McKean and others (2013), McKean (2019), and Clark and others (in preparation).
-Geochemical compositions and age data for igneous units in the Soldiers Pass volcanic field are also available in Christiansen and others (2007) and Christiansen (2009).
-Geochemical rock names are from the total alkali-silica classification diagram for igneous rocks (see figure 2 on plate 2).
+Whole-rock geochemical data for igneous units in the Goshen Pass quadrangle are available in McKean and others (2013), Clark and others (in preparation), and McKean (in preparation).
+Geochemical compositions for igneous units in the Soldiers Pass volcanic field are also available in Christiansen and others (2007) and Christiansen (2009).
+Geochemical rock names are from the total alkali-silica classification diagram for igneous rocks (see figure 2).

-Tb Mosida Basalt (lower Miocene) - Medium-darkgray, weathering to light-olive-gray and gray, porphyritic, potassic trachybasalt lava flow; phenocrysts (10% to 20%) of olivine, plagioclase, and clinopyroxene in a fine-grained groundmass (Biek and others, 2009); olivine commonly altered to iddingsite and appears as rust-colored blebs; locally vesicular to scoriaceous; locally the base is altered to a lightgray, low-density deposit with phenocrysts of altered plagioclase, appears to be alteration at the base of the lava flow or an eruption into water, it crops out only as weathered chips (see sample location GP2018-42 on plate 1, not shown on figure 2 due to alteration); mapped in the southeastern corner of the quadrangle near Goshen Pass where the unit forms resistant caps and ridges; unconformably overlies the White Knoll Member (Tsw) and breccia member (Tsb) of the Soldiers Pass Formation; vent probably located near Soldiers Pass (Biek and others, 2009); three geochemical samples in the quadrangle (see samples AR-408, GP2018-41, and GP2018-42 on figure 2 and plate 1); 40 Ar/39Ar isochron age on groundmass from adjacent Allens Ranch quadrangle is 19.74 ± 0.05 Ma (McKean, 2011; Christiansen and others, 2013), this age correlates well with Mosida Basalt samples dated using 40 Ar/39Ar methods by Christiansen and others (2007) that were found to be 19.47 ± 0.14 and 19.65 ± 0.17 Ma; 0 to 40 feet (0-12 m) thick in the map area; Biek and others (2009) reported a thickness in the Soldiers Pass quadrangle of 0 to 120 feet (0-35 m).
+Tb Mosida Basalt (lower Miocene) - Medium-dark-gray, weathering to light olive gray and gray, porphyritic, potassic trachybasalt lava flow; phenocrysts (10 to 20%) of olivine, plagioclase, and clinopyroxene in a fine-grained ground-mass (Biek and others, 2009); olivine commonly altered to iddingsite and appears as rust-colored blebs; locally vesicular to scoriaceous; locally the base is altered to a light-gray, low-density deposit with phenocrysts of altered plagioclase, appears to be alteration at the base of the lava flow or an eruption into water, it crops out only as weathered chips (see sample location GP2018-42 on plate 1, not shown on figure 2 due to alteration); mapped in the southeast corner of the quadrangle near Goshen Pass; unconformably overlies the White Knoll Member (Tsw) and/or breccia member (Tsb) of the Soldiers Pass Formation; vent probably located near Soldiers Pass (Biek and others, 2009); three geochemical samples in the quadrangle (see sample AR-408, GP2018-41, and GP2018-42 on figure 2 and plate 1); 40 Ar/39Ar isochron age on groundmass from Allens Ranch is 19.74 ± 0.05 Ma (McKean, 2011; Christiansen and others, 2013), this age correlates well with Mosida Basalt samples dated using 40 Ar/39Ar methods by Christiansen and others (2007) and were found to be 19.47 ± 0.14 and 19.65 ± 0.17 Ma; 0 to 40 feet (0-12 m) thick in the quadrangle; Biek and others (2009) reported a thickness in the Soldiers Pass quadrangle of 0 to 120 feet (0-35 m).